of 3ie is overseen by a Board of Commissioners, which is elected by the members.

 from developing countries and high-profile representatives who help promote

-Richard Manning completes his term as chair of the 3ie Board of Commissioners
+Richard Manning completes his five-year term as the chair, Board of Commissioners on 31 May 2017.

-Richard Manning, the present chair of the 3ie Board of Commissioners will be completing his five-year term on 31 May.
+Richard Manning, the present chair of the Board of Commissioners completed his five-year term on 31 May 2017.

 Message of appreciation from the 3ie executive director